-Figure 7.
-Setup Screen in Edit Mode.
+Figure 9.Edit Mode Down Arrow

 - 5. Press the (+) or (-) buttons to change from Fahrenheit to Celsius.
 In this case the (+) and (-) buttons select different text choices. - 6.
 If two or more editable settings are on the same line, the left and right arrow buttons are used to move between those positions.